-DEVELOPMENT AGENCY

-Rules of Origin The Dr-CARIcom Rules of Origin apply.

-Fair market value

-Valuation

-Some goods that require an import license:

-Items needing import pesticides, chemicals, used vehicles (cars should

-license not be older than 8 years, buses not more than 10

-years}, weapons and ammunition, mercury,

-medicines, second hand tires, animals and plants

-on the Convention on International Trade and

-Endangered Species of Wild Flora and Fauna

-(CITES) list, seeds, fireworks.

-Label, in Dutch or English, is to contain the brand,

-Packaging name of the product, ingredients, production

-date, expiration date, and the producer's address

-and telephone number.

-There is legislation for Plant Protection, Animal

-SPS Disease Regulation, the Fish Inspection, Meat

-Regulation, Pesticides, Sowing-Seed Law

-Since the last WTO review there may also be

-updated legislation for Plant Protection and new

-legislation for animal health, animal development

-and food.

-Import prohibitions for the protection of human

-Prohibited items and animal health, human safety, public morals,

-and prevention of counterfeit, etc.

-I .
+DEVELOPMENT AGENCY "" Valuation Items needing import license Some goods that require an import license: pesticides, chemicals, used vehicles (cars should not be older than 8 years, buses not more than 10 years), weapons and ammunition, mercury, medicines, second hand tires, animals and plants on the Convention on International Trade and Endangered Species of Wild Flora and Fauna (CITES) list, seeds, fireworks.
+Packaging Label, in Dutch or English, is to contain the brand, name of the product, ingredients, production date, expiration date, and the producer's address and telephone number.
+SPS There is legislation for Plant Protection, Animal Disease Regulation, the Fish Inspection, Meat Regulation, Pesticides, Sowing-Seed Law Since the last WTO review there may also be updated legislation for Plant Protection and new legislation for animal health, animal development and food.
+Prohibited items Import prohibitions for the protection of human and animal health, human safety, public morals, and prevention of counterfeit, etc.